Lender is taking legal action for repossession and eviction

 The court may be able to order that some or all of the costs are not added.
 For example, if you are getting legal aid.
 However the terms of your mortgage agreement might entitle the lender to recover its costs from you.

 The situation may be different if you are getting legal aid.
 Your solicitor will be able to tell you more about this.

 Taking out another mortgage after eviction for mortgage arrears

-Your past credit history may not stop you taking out a mortgage, but if you still owe money on a mortgage and try to take out another one, you may have difficulty getting a loan.
+Your past credit history might not stop you taking out a mortgage, but if you still owe money on a mortgage and try to take out another one, you might have difficulty getting a loan.